aromatt/astrocache/README.md

     referenced_function(1)
 ```

-✅ Passing a function as a parameter
+✅ Receiving the function as an argument
 ```python
 @astrocache.cache()
 def foo(referenced_function):